NishkarshRaj/Python-Programming/1_Fundamental Python Programming/1_2_Control Structures/Readme.md

 **Switch cases are not present in Python**

-**Challenge: If you are reading this, try to create a module and a header file for Python that uses If-else statements to create a switch like statement.**
+**Challenge: If you are reading this, try to create a module and a header file for Python that uses If-else statements to create a switch like statement.** :wink:

 if-elif-else statement use **offside rule**
 ```